sumitnegikv369/NODE/Node.md

 - Multiplayer games with real-time interactions and data synchronization.

 ## Node.js Components

 Node.js relies on various components, with dependencies like the V8 engine playing a crucial role in its functioning.
-These components work together seamlessly to provide a robust environment for developing JavaScript-based applications.
+These components work together seamlessly to provide a robust environment for developing JavaScript-based applications,C++ features,libuv,etc.

 ## Node Modules

 a module is a piece of reusable JavaScript code.
 It could be a .js file or a directory containing .js files.
 You can export the content of these files and use them in other files.

+## CommonJS

+It is a module system for JavaScript which define standard for structuring or organizing js code into reusable module.CommonJS is mainly used in server-side JS apps with Node, as browsers don't support the use of CommonJS.To achieve this we have require function to import the module and module.exports to export values from a modules.

+## Module Wrapper

+Every module in node js gets wrapped in a IIFE before loaded which provide scope for the modules code and also inject some variables and function to modules scope

+(function(exports, require, module, **filename, **dirname) {
+// Module code goes here
+});

 ### HTTP module

 The HTTP Module: A Core Library for Network Communication

 - Type: Library
 - Purpose: Enables Node.js applications to create web servers and make HTTP request/responses.

 Servers:

 - Created using http.createServer().